A Step-by-Step Guide to Automated Power Line Vegetation Analysis

-This is where LiDAR (Light Detection and Ranging) changes the game.
-LiDAR offers a high-resolution, 3D view of both infrastructure and surrounding vegetation, allowing utilities to detect clearance violations, encroachments, and fall-risk trees with accuracy and consistency.
+Utility vegetation management (UVM) is critical for keeping electrical networks reliable, compliant, and safe.
+Traditional methods rely on visual inspections from the ground or helicopter, but these are labor-intensive, subjective, and often miss risks until it is too late.
+LiDAR offers a high-resolution, 3D view of both infrastructure and surrounding vegetation, detecting clearance violations, encroachments, and fall-risk trees with accuracy and consistency.

-Step 1: Upload Your LiDAR Point Cloud
+Upload Your LiDAR Point Cloud

 Create a project in Lidarvisor and upload your LiDAR dataset in .LAS format.
+No pre-classification is needed.
+The platform automatically segments:

 - Power lines and conductors